PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v2.0.15 (2022-01-11)
+* Add option to automatically reset hit rate stats when changing the Auto-Drop location.

 ### v2.0.14 (2021-12-03)
 * More performance optimizations to reduce the amount of repainting the browser has to do.
 * Migrate to `requestAnimationFrame` and `performance.now()` for timing.
 I've been procrastinating on this one for way too long as well.